hpe-dev-incubator/hpe-dev-portal/content/blog/federating-spire-on-hpe-greenlake-for-private-cloud-enterprise.md

 ## 1.2 Apply the QuickStart file on each cluster using the following commands:

-A﻿s we require the Kubectl command for installation and configuration t﻿he first [blog ](https://developer.hpe.com/blog/integrating-istio-and-spire/)explains how to obtain the Kubeconfig file to manage the K8s clusters using Kubectl.
+As the Kubectl command is required for installation and configuration, please refer to our first [blog ](https://developer.hpe.com/blog/integrating-istio-and-spire/)post, which explains how to obtain the Kubeconfig file to manage the K8s clusters using Kubectl.

 ```shellsession
 #for K8s cluster 1: